A Unified Framework for Modeling Heterogeneous Financial Data via Dual-Granularity Prompting: Introduction

 \section{Introduction}

-Credit risk prediction is crucial for financial institutions to formulate effective lending strategies and make informed decisions based on the solvency of loan applicants\cite{genovesi2023standardizing}.
-This analytical problem, essential in managing and mitigating the risk of loan defaults and delinquencies, plays a pivotal role in maintaining low levels of bad debt\cite{liang2023derisk, cheng2020contagious}.
-By doing so, it significantly reduces financial losses within the multi-billion dollar credit loan industry \cite{zhao2023fintech, tan2018deep}, thereby enhancing the risk management capabilities of banks and fintech companies \cite{wang2023fintech, sajid2023role, song2023loan}.
+Credit risk prediction is a cornerstone for financial institutions to devise effective lending policies and informed decisions evaluating the solvency of borrowers \cite{genovesi2023standardizing}.
+This process is critical in minimizing loan default risks, which is essential for preserving low bad debt levels and mitigating financial losses in the multi-billion dollar credit industry \cite{cheng2020contagious}.
+Credit risk models perform binary classifications to discern good from bad customers, improving overdue risk prediction, and effectively managing bad debt while maintaining profitability \cite{zhao2023fintech}.

-Credit risk prediction can be formulated as a binary classification problem\cite{mahbobi2023credit, elia2023investigating}, where the goal is to learn a function $f_{\theta} : \mathcal{X} \rightarrow [0, 1]$ to map the credit information $x \in \mathcal{X}$ of an applicant to a risk score $y \in [0, 1]$ that represents the probability of default\cite{liang2023derisk}.

-In addition, risk prediction results need to satisfy smoothness and low variability over time\cite{nsabimana2023forecasting}.
-At the same time, the sources of features for model inputs are diverse.
-Depending on the business scenario and volume, the model can obtain basic user information, three-party information, internal behavioral buried information of the product, and so on.
-These information contain time-series features, numerical features, category features, etc. The overall feature architecture can be built very large.
-In this paper, we use the real data of Mexican credit business for modeling, and compare and integrate the model we built with the baseline used online.
-Due to the company's internal privacy and security policy, we will not publicize our dataset, but will describe the basic composition of the dataset in a later paper.
-We believe that most of the ways of composing data within our domain are common, so our approach can be widely referenced.

-In this work, we present a successful industrial case study through the development of an effective deep learning framework, FinLangNet, that outperforms our existing system based on XGBoost with real-world financial data.
-The FinLangNet framework comprises three main stages: data pre-processing, joint training of non-sequential and sequential data, and a multi-head design dependency.
-We also devised a series of practical techniques to stabilize deep neural network training, addressing the aforementioned challenges.
-Specifically, for low-quality real-world financial data, we observed that a multi-stage process, combined with feature selection and engineering tailored for deep learning, is crucial to the overall success of our framework.